-US stocks climb as technology companies gain ground
+Tech and health care stocks take US indexes higher

 Federal Reserve Chairman Jerome Powell will give a speech later in the day and investors who are worried about slowing economic growth will look for hints the Fed might be willing to raise interest rates at a slower pace.

-OUT IN FORCE: Customer-management software developer Salesforce climbed 5.3 percent to $134.29 after its earnings and revenue were stronger than analysts expected.
-That helped pull technology companies higher in early trading.
-Software maker Adobe rose 3.7 percent to $240.76 and cloud computing company Citrix Systems added 1.9 percent to $110.55.
-Microsoft rose 1.2 percent to $108.48 and Apple picked up 1.2 percent to $176.24.
+OUT IN FORCE: Customer-management software developer Salesforce climbed 4.7 percent to $133.50 after its earnings and revenue were stronger than analysts expected.
+That helped pull technology companies higher.
+Software maker Adobe rose 3.9 percent to $241.37 and cloud computing company Citrix Systems added 1.6 percent to $110.28.
+Microsoft rose 1.2 percent to $108.38 and Apple picked up 0.9 percent to $175.89.

 Most Read Business Stories